Beer for Women

 Let’s hope that bottle is just a mock up because I guarantee they will be hard pressed to find a market for this product in the UK.
 We discover this is a ‘Coconut Flower Beer for Women’ – this is front and centre on the label and the first hashtag they have chosen.
 The hashtags also inform us it is low alcohol, low calorie and vegan.
 I have no idea which of these elements the manufacturers specifically think make this beverage ‘for women’.

 Dig a little deeper

 Who is making this product then?
 Because I have never heard of coconut flower drops before, so I don’t know what coconut flower beer is exactly, nor what it would taste like.
-On a bit of exploration, we can see that this company is operated by a Wiltshire based couple, one of whom sits on the board of the local LEP (Local Enterprise Partnership), so is clearly a respected part of their local business community.
-The female partner wrote and directed a film in 2017 starring the male partner too according to Mr Google so that’s exciting.
-They sound very interesting, but they don’t appear to be brewers.
+On a bit of exploration, we can see that this company is operated by business people, but they don’t appear to be brewers.

 However, examining the really quite niche hashtag #coconutflowerbeerforwomen we discover a linked Instagram account concerned with All Things Coconut which sheds a little light for us.
 One of their posts tells us what Coconut Flower Drops are:

 Just like any flower, Coconut flowers or inflorescence produce nectar.
 Coconut flower nectar is known as Coconut Flower Drops (CFD) or Coconut Flower Sap (Not to be confused with coconut sap, which is obtained from the coconut tree trunk).
 It is a sweet translucent substance.All Things Coconut